You’ve made it to the end of your 31-day Veganuary pledge… so how do you stay vegan? There’s life after Veganuary, and here’s how to live it!

 First things first, we believe there are some serious congratulations to be shouted from the rooftops!

 You’ve managed to undertake a life-affirming challenge by changing your diet and lifestyle for a whole month, and that’s no mean feat.
-So whilst you pat yourselves quite merrily on the back, and reward yourself with now-discounted vegan mince pies, allow us to guide you through the next few steps on your vegan journey (training wheels not included).
+So whilst you pat yourselves quite merrily on the back, and reward yourself with vegan treats, allow us to guide you through the next few steps on your plant-powered journey (training wheels not included).

 Your Next Steps as a Vegan

 By now, you’ve probably sussed the best vegan options at your local restaurants and you’ll be all too familiar with the free-from aisles in your local supermarkets.
 You’ve mastered milk replacements and fallen in love with meat alternatives.
 Needless to say, the majority of your hard work as a newbie vegan is done!
 Where do you go from here?

 Whilst you were guided and motivated by the challenge of Veganuary, it can seem a little daunting to think about living this way forever.
 But as you take your next tentative steps on your plant-powered journey, there are a few important things to remember when it comes to staying motivated, focused and determined to stay on track with your new lifestyle.

 When motivation is low, and whenever you struggle with meat and dairy cravings, pangs or lusts for an animal product you previously consumed, re-focus yourself.
 Remember the reason you started this journey in the first place.